s-geronimoanderson/compat-id/README.md

 ## Getting Started

 These instructions will help you get you a copy of the project up and running on your local machine for development and testing purposes.

-Note: Currently not intended for using on production systems.
+*Note: Currently not intended for deploying on production systems.*

 ### Prerequisites